EldenSokolaj/root/README.md

 Disclaimer

-    I'm not sure if it is safe or not.
-So...
+    I'm not sure if it is safe or not, so use at your own risk.
     Only users in sudo group will be able to use command

 Help

-    If you see a security flaw, or happen to know how to get the suid of the process, please let me know.
+    If you see a security flaw please let me know.